tzvetkoff/adobe_case_sensitive_volumes/README.md

     mkdir -p /Volumes/Adobe\ CS6\ SparseBundle/Adobe
     ```

-3. Create an extra `/Applications/Adobe` folder on the boot drive (we will trick the installer with this temporary directory)
+3. Create an extra `/Applications/Adobe` folder on the boot drive (we will trick the installer with this temporary directory.)
     ``` bash
     mkdir -p /Applications/Adobe
     ```

 4. Get the hack, compile it, and run it

-    OK, at this point you'll need to edit the `Makefile` and set the `CS6_INSTALLER_PATH` variable to point to the `Install.app` directory
+    OK, at this point you'll need to edit the `Makefile` and set the `CS6_INSTALLER_PATH` variable to point to the `Install.app` directory.
     The current one tries to find it automatically, but it *may* fail...

     ``` bash